Lighthouses of Belize

 Long known as British Honduras, it took the Mayan name Belize in 1973

 and became independent in 1981.
-Belize City is the capital and principal
+Belize City is the principal

-Aids to navigation in Belize are presumably maintained by Belize
+Aids to navigation in Belize are maintained by the Belize

 ARLHS numbers are from the ARLHS